2021–22 PGA Tour of Australasia

-The 2021–22 PGA Tour of Australasia, titled as the 2021–22 ISPS Handa PGA Tour of Australasia for sponsorship reasons, was a series of men's professional golf events played mainly in Australia.
-The main tournaments on the PGA Tour of Australasia are played in the southern summer, so they are split between the first and last months of the year.
+The 2021–22 PGA Tour of Australasia, titled as the 2021–22 ISPS Handa PGA Tour of Australasia for sponsorship reasons, was the 48th season on the PGA Tour of Australasia, the main professional golf tour in Australia and New Zealand since it was formed in 1973.

 European Tour strategic alliance extension

 In January, it was announced by the European Tour that they had extended their strategic alliance with the PGA Tour of Australasia, which had originally been signed in 2017.
 As part of the extension, an additional two players (three in total) from the PGA Tour of Australasia Order of Merit were awarded European Tour status for the following season.

 Schedule

 The following table lists official events during the 2021–22 season.

 Order of Merit

 The Order of Merit was based on prize money won during the season, calculated in Australian dollars.
-The top three players on the tour (not otherwise exempt) earned status to play on the 2023 European Tour.
+The top three players on the Order of Merit earned status to play on the 2023 European Tour (DP World Tour).